twcmchang/MLDS2017Final/README.md

 python exp_mismatch.py
 ```

-5. Regularization effect
+5. Can batch normalization help regularize the growth of weights?
 ```
-Note that the results are observable from the experiment of different activation functions (1)
+Note that these results are observable from the 1. the effect of different activation functions
 ```

 6. How batch normalization influences singular values of layer Jacobian?